sigfredonin/Z80-John-Bell-80-280/README.md

 ![Z80 reset circuit recommended in Z80 datasheet](/image/Recommended_Z80_Reset_Circuit_from_CPU_datasheet.PNG "Z80 datasheet auto-reset")

-That circuit should provide a delay of about 1/3 second:
+That circuit should provide a delay of about 1/4 to 1/3 second:

 Delay = -ln(1-(1.7/5))RC seconds
       = 0.415515(10 &times; 10<sup>3</sup>)(68 &times; 10<sup>-6</sup>) seconds